pouriamrt/POPCORN/README.md

 ## 🛡 Security Notes

-- Never expose your `.env` file publicly
+- Protect your `.env` file from public exposure
-- Restrict Neo4j access to specific IPs or via secure tunnel
+- Restrict Neo4j database access appropriately
-- For production, consider using HTTPS + authentication (e.g., with Nginx and Certbot)
+- Deploy with HTTPS and authentication mechanisms for production environments

 ---